What I learned today:

 - Each room has to have TWO WAYS OUT.
 The first way is the one we use most of the time, this is called the PRIMARY ESCAPE ROUTE.
 This is usually a door.

-- We learned that if we are in our room when the smoke alarm sounds we should crawl to the door and crack it open to check for smoke.
+- We learned that if we are in our room when the smoke alarm sounds we should crawl to the door and SNEAK A PEEK—crack it open to check for smoke.
 If the route is clear we take our primary escape route.

 - We signal the fire department by yelling and waving our arms or a blanket.
 This even works if the window is in the back of the house because a firefighter will always walk all the way around a building that is on fire.

 - Our homework is to draw a floor plan of our house with two ways out of each room.
-We then are to practice our plan with our family.
+We need to practice our plan with our family.